faroukbmiled/password-generator-manager/(Python)Passgen/README.md

 # password-generator-manager
 a simple password generator but intended to be used as a windows command, it also manage generated passwords

-# C++ implementaion:
-requirements : vs c++ console to build the project and "nlohmann/json.hpp" for manipulation json file </br>
-c++ console implementaion in the works: providing more details later on (trying to translate python script to c++)

 # Python script:

 requirements : python3